 Not surprisingly, they offer matcha in other forms too: hot tea, cold tea, hot latte, cold latte, smoothie, as a float, and matcha pink lemonade.
 If you’re not matcha-ed out yet, you can give their matcha pancakes a try!

-Be warned, this ice cream is for Japanese tastes & isn’t as sweet as what Americans are used to.
-It’s wonderfully refreshing though and the cherry blossom ‘trees’ framing the front door are very welcoming!
+Be warned, this ice cream caters to Japanese tastes & isn’t as sweet as what Americans are used to.
+It’s wonderfully refreshing though and the cherry blossom ‘trees’ framing the front door are quite welcoming!